Q: What is convergence insufficiency (CI)?

 A: Convergence insufficiency affects up to 1 in every 8 children, and approximately 13 percent of all school-aged students.

-Unfortunately, many children with CI go undetected, and are incorrectly labelled as lazy, spacey, clumsy, anxious— or even misdiagnosed with ADHD, dyslexia, or mild autism.
+Unfortunately, many children with CI go undetected, and are incorrectly labeled as lazy, spacey, clumsy, anxious— or even misdiagnosed with ADHD, dyslexia, or mild autism.

 Q: What are the symptoms of CI?